-Automation Anywhere Advances its Industry-Leading Cloud-Native and Web-Based RPA Platform with SaaS Solutions to Combat COVID-19
+Automation Anywhere Advances its Industry-leading Cloud-native and Web-based RPA Platform With SaaS Solutions to Combat COVID-19

-SAN JOSE, Calif., May 12, 2020 /PRNewswire/ -- Automation Anywhere, a global leader in Robotic Process Automation (RPA), today announced the availability of RPA software-as-a-service (SaaS) offerings for its industry-leading cloud-native, web-based digital workforce platform, creating a springboard for all organizations to adopt cloud intelligent automation in a return-to-office or remote work environment.
+BANGALORE, May 13, 2020 /PRNewswire/ -- Automation Anywhere, a global leader in Robotic Process Automation (RPA), today announced the availability of RPA software-as-a-service (SaaS) offerings for its industry-leading cloud-native, web-based digital workforce platform, creating a springboard for all organizations to adopt cloud intelligent automation in a return-to-office or remote work environment.

 During recovery efforts related to the coronavirus, businesses are seeking cloud software solutions to enable business continuity and return-to-work.
-These solutions should be quick to adopt, easy to use and highly secure, to empower customers to react fast – whether it is a small business, government agency or a global Fortune 100 enterprise.
-These SaaS packages deliver faster time-to-value and reduced total cost-of-ownership (TCO) for employees of all skill levels to overcome pandemic-related disruptions.
+These solutions should be quick to adopt, easy-to-use and highly secure, to empower customers to react fast - whether it is a small business, government agency or a global Fortune 100 enterprise.
+These SaaS packages deliver faster time-to-value and reduced total cost-of-ownership for employees of all skill levels to overcome pandemic-related disruptions.

-"In the wake of COVID-19, now is the right time for a cloud-native approach to intelligent automation that can provide business continuity and keep people informed and productive," said Riadh Dridi, chief marketing officer, Automation Anywhere.
+"In the wake of COVID-19, now is the right time for a cloud-native approach to intelligent automation that can provide business continuity and keep people informed and productive," said Riadh Dridi, Chief Marketing Officer, Automation Anywhere.
 "Enterprise A2019 cloud RPA packages make it easier for customers to get started in days and scale rapidly across the enterprise without any compromise for security, compliance and availability.
-When circumstances shift, Enterprise A2019 cloud packages allow an organization to shift along with them."
+When circumstances shift, Enterprise A2019 cloud packages allow an organization to shift along with them," he added.

 Innovative Cloud RPA for business continuity and return-to-work